 These tests compare Westside’s students to a national sample of students.
 Westside administers the NWEA Map, ACT, ACT Compass, and SAT.
 Learn more about these national norm-referenced tests.
 Learn more about these national norm referenced tests (PDF) and a glossary of assessment terms (PDF).

-The results of these state assessments are used to compile the District’s State Report Card that is published by the Nebraska Department of Education in October or November of each year.
+The results of these state assessments are used to compile the District’s results on the Nebraska Education Profile (formerly the state report card) that is published by the Nebraska Department of Education in October or November of each year.
 The Nebraska Department of Education also uses these results as part of the Every Student Succeeds Act (ESSA).

 District assessments are designed to measure student learning in reading, writing, math, science and social studies.
 These assessments measure progress toward the mastery of Westside’s academic content standards.
 District assessments, including course specific assessments, provide valuable information about whether students are meeting academic expectations and are also used to inform decisions about instruction.